tinuva/SDRPlusPlusBrown/docs/index.md

 ![](hermes-2000.jpg)

+Update 2023-06-18: in addition to UDP broadcast discovery, you can now specify direct IP for discovery packet, or, if it was not enough, you can even skip discovery and pretend it has been successfully discovered at given IP address (Hermes Lite 2).

 ## Transmit mode

 Transmit mode is currently SSB-oriented.
 It supports microphone on desktop OS and built-in microphone on android.